avl/noatun/book/book.md

 # Noatun

 Welcome to Noatun!
-Noatun is a multi master distributed event sourced database with automatic garbage collection.
+Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection.
 It's suitable for unreliable networks and can be used in embedded applications.

 Features: